harrisonhjones/go-apigw-http-adapter-lambda-example/README.md

 ### Building

 1. Git clone this project.
 1. Run `make`.
-Two files will be created:
+Two binaries and zip files will be created in the `bin` directory.
-   1. The `go-apigw-http-adapter-lambda-example` binary.
-   1. The `go-apigw-http-adapter-lambda-example.zip` file containing the above binary.

 ### Running Locally

+#### HTTP API

-1. Run `./go-apigw-http-adapter-lambda-example`.
+1. Run `./bin/httpapi` to
    1. Open http://localhost:8080 in your browser.
    1. You should see a web page served, an image, and a favicon (see the demo above).

+#### REST API

+1. Run `./bin/restapi` to
+1. Open http://localhost:8080/home in your browser.
+1. You should see a web page served, an image, and a favicon (see the demo above).

 ### Deploying to Lambda and API Gateway

+#### HTTP API

 1. Create a new AWS Lambda function using the AWS Lambda console.
    1. Make sure the `Go 1.x` runtime is chosen.
-1. Upload the `go-apigw-http-adapter-lambda-example.zip` file to the Lambda function.
+1. Upload the `httpapi.zip` file to the Lambda function.
-1. Update the handler to be `go-apigw-http-adapter-lambda-example`.
+1. Update the handler to be `httpapi`.
 1. Create a new **HTTP** API in the AWS API Gateway console.
 1. Set the integration to the Lambda function created earlier.
    1. Make sure the version is `2.0`.
 1. Create a route with path `$default`.
    1. This will set the "method" to `ANY`.
 1. Leave all the other options as the defaults.
+1. Create the API and test it by going to `INVOKEURL`.

+#### REST API

+1. Create a new AWS Lambda function using the AWS Lambda console.
+   1. Make sure the `Go 1.x` runtime is chosen.
+1. Upload the `restapi.zip` file to the Lambda function.
+1. Update the handler to be `restapi`.
+1. Create a new **REST** API in the AWS API Gateway console.
+1. Create a new method set to use the Lambda function created earlier.
+   1. Make sure it's setup to be a proxy integration.
+1. Set the `Binary Media Types` to `image/*`.
+1. Deploy the method using any stage name.
+1. Leave all the other options as the defaults.
-1. Create the API and test it.
+1. Create the API and test it by going to `INVOKEURL/home`.